For clinical data see section “Risk” below

 Biology

-Basic colouring most often grey-brown or reddish-brown, sometimes also black.
+Basic colouring most often grey-brown or reddish-brown.
 Dark post-ocular stripe, zigzag pattern along the dorsal part of the body, smaller lateral blotches.
-Lowland populations may be active during the day and the night, whereas upland populations tend to be active during the day only.

 Risk